 Please explore our site to learn more about Anthropology at the University of Tennessee.

-Applying for graduate studies in anthropology for the Fall 2014 semester?
 Click here for instructions.
-Please submit your complete application to the department by midnight, December 1st, 2013.
+Please submit your complete application to the department midnight, December 1st, 2015.

 So you want to be an anthropologist?
 Please see our new "Prospective Students" section.

 The Department of Anthropology will be hosting an open house event for prospective graduate students to be held on Friday, March 4th, 2016, from 10:00 AM until 5:00 PM.
 Pre-Registration is mandatory.
 Deadline for registering for the Graduate Student Open House is 5:00 PM Friday, February 29.
 Please email email@example.com and provide name, number of guests attending with you and degree you are interested in pursuing.